DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/iv.rst

 **********************

-Instrumental Variables (IV) deal with the case for estimating causal effects in the presense of unobserved confounding, variables that simultaneously have effects on the treatment :math:`X` and the outcome :math:`Y`.
+Instrumental Variables (IV) deal with the case for estimating causal effects in the presence of unobserved confounding variables that simultaneously have effects on the treatment :math:`X` and the outcome :math:`Y`.
 A set of variables :math:`Z` is said to be a set of **instrumental variables** if for any :math:`z` in :math:`Z`: